sales representative software

 - Is your CRM software easy to update?

 Purchasing Software as a Service (SaaS) allows for a subscription, where customers pay less money upfront.The advantage to having this software in the “cloud” is the ability to easily update online sales management software.
-Some systems may also have the ability to customize, an example of this is Salesforce which has an open source app exchange so users to easily adapt their software to fit their needs.
+Some systems may also have the ability to customise, an example of this is Salesforce which has an open source app exchange so users to easily adapt their software to fit their needs.

 As your demands change, your sales management software should be easily adaptable and accessible from a number of devices.